TuringLang/Turing.jl/docs/src/for-developers/how_turing_samplers_work.md

 chn = sample(mod, alg, n_samples)
 ```

-The `AbstractMCMC` interface defines a function `sample` that takes as inputs a model, a sampler and a number of samples, and outputs a `Chains` object.
-As explained in the interface guide, much of the sampling process consists in overloading functions  describes the roles of main structs and functions in `AbstractMCMC` and gives an example of their implementation, [`AdvancedMH.jl`]().
+The function `sample` is part of the AbstractMCMC interface.
+As explained in the interface guide, building a a sampling method that can be used by `sample` consists in overloading the structs and functions in `AbstractMCMC`.
+The interface guide also gives a standalone example of their implementation, [`AdvancedMH.jl`]().

 Turing sampling methods (most of which are written [here](https://github.com/TuringLang/Turing.jl/tree/master/src/inference)) also implement `AbstractMCMC`.
 Turing defines a particular architecture for `AbstractMCMC` implementations, that enables working with models defined by the `@model` macro, and uses DynamicPPL as a backend.
 The goal of this page is to describe this architecture, and how you would go about implementing your own sampling method in Turing.
 I don't go into all the details: for instance, I don't address selectors or parallelism.